-- keep the interests and needs of asylum activists and refugees at your heart no matter what
+- Keep the interests and needs of asylum activists and refugees at your heart no matter what

-- that you will participate in the introductory training and continue to learn about new regulations and laws
+- That you will participate in the introductory training and continue to learn about new regulations and laws

-- that you have time and energy for the work, including some periods of more intensive work loads.
+- That you have time and energy for the work, including some periods of more intensive work loads

-- have experiences on your own body about being LGBT+ person (this means, that straight cis-persons cannot be volunteers in LGBT Asylum)
+- Have experiences on your own body about being LGBT+ person (this means, that straight cis-persons cannot be volunteers in LGBT Asylum)

-- speak English to some degree
+- Speak English and/or Danish to some degree

-- can use a computer
+- Can use a computer

 Please send a motivated letter to firstname.lastname@example.org.